Tasik Cermin (Mirror Lake) In Ipoh

 A Couple Exploring A Secluded Area Close To Tasik Cermin

-Kin Loong Valley Chang Jiang White Coffee (健龍山谷) is the only place to eat at Tasik Cermin.
-Like other branches of Chang Jiang White Coffee however, this place has very slow service due to its popularity.
+Kin Loong Valley Chang Jiang White Coffee (健龍山谷) is the main place to eat at Tasik Cermin.
+Like other branches of Chang Jiang White Coffee however, this place can have slow service due to its popularity.

 Front Of Kin Loong Cafe At Tasik Cermin